rocicorp/replicache-sdk-flutter/README.md

 Hi!
 This tutorial walks through creating a basic offline-first todo app in Flutter with Replicache.

 If you have any problems working through this, or just have questions, please [join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-ekh3oxbq-FzzB7qP9lwqdTvBjxXU2oA).
 We'd be happy to help.
-See also our [contributing guide](https://github.com/rocicorp/replicache/blob/master/contributing.md).

 **Note:** This document assumes you already know what Replicache is, why you might need it, and broadly how it works.
 If that's not true, see the [Replicache homepage](https://replicache.dev) for an overview, or the [design document](https://github.com/rocicorp/replicache/blob/master/design.md) for a detailed deep-dive.